Blog

 Will gallbladder disease affect my baby?

 Gallstones can be asymptomatic and will not directly affect the baby.
-However, if a pregnant woman has symptomatic gallstones that affect how she eats, or that cause inflammation or infection, then the condition can cause health problems for the baby.
+However, if a pregnant woman has symptomatic gallstones that affects how she eats, or that cause inflammation or infection, then the condition may cause health problems for the baby.

 Gallbladder disease after pregnancy

 Surgical Associates offers personalised and effective services for the treatment of gallstones during pregnancy.
 The clinic also provides treatments for gallbladder issues after pregnancy.
-For more information, call 6454 0054.
+For more information, call 6454 0054 or visit www.gallstones.sg.

 Top